nurrizkirahmat/ImageClassifierCNN/README.md

 # ImageClassifierCNN
-identify leave image with CNN and accuracy value
+identify leaves image with CNN and accuracy value